Marbled board covers from a 19th-century atlas of geological and geodetic maps.

 Interlocutor Selection

-Each is a specialist operating independently within their own professional networks—conducting multiple discrete conversations per mandate without visibility into the research of others.
-The picture emerges as Periplus assembles the fragments—each drawn from a distinct network, each shaped by unique relationships, each tested for depth, divergence, and corroboration.
+For each mandate, Periplus selects several interlocutors by jurisdiction, sector, and proximity to the counterparties, assets, or relationships at issue.
+Each is a specialist operating independently within their own professional networks, conducting multiple discrete conversations per mandate without visibility into the research of others.
+Each fragment comes from a different network, shaped by different relationships, and is tested against the others for divergence and corroboration.

 Network Deployment